huhudev-git/tus-class/README.md

 ### How this APP work

-Fetch data from CLASS using regular expression, and simulate web page submission.
+Fetching data from CLASS using regular expression, and simulate web page submission.

 ### How to configure schedule

-By longpress the cell in table.
+By longpressing the cell in table.

 ### Can't search